VirgilSecurity/chat-back4app-android/README.md

 - Looking for the receiver’s Virgil Card in [RxParse][_rxparse] class:
 ![Encrypt Chat](img/encrypt.jpeg)

--Then encrypting message with sender’s and receiver’s public keys in [VirgilHelper][_helper] class:
+- Then encrypting message with sender’s and receiver’s public keys in [VirgilHelper][_helper] class:
 ![Encrypt Chat](img/encrypted_chat.jpeg)

 ### Step-5.
 Decrypt the Encrypted Message